0m0kenny/oak/README.md

 > [!TIP]
 > Multiple sequencing data of the same species can be run in parallel via the multiplejob.sh script
 > A list of the filepaths of data should be stored in a "input_list.txt" file.
+> [!WARNING]
+> The --index_requirement parameter should be 0 when running multiplejob.sh as this will cause overwriting of the same files in the data/references/ref_genome/Bisulfite_Genome folder causing issues and job failure.
+> Use the bin/bash/pre_index.sh file to first index the reference genome before running multiplejob.sh and set --index_requirement 0.

 ### Help